 An inquiry-based play program with the opportunity for daily activities to socialize, play and grow with other children.
 We continue to develop fine motor skills through Visual Arts activities whilst gross motor skills are further developed through P.E. and Music and Movement.
 Children have the opportunity to take part in pony riding and Rolli Polli.

-Bright Bunnies and Brilliant Pandas (4 – 5 years) – Reception
+Brilliant Pandas (4 – 5 years) – Reception

 This class is introduced and is involved in pre-reading and pre-writing activities which will lead them to becoming readers and writers.
 They develop interest in the functional aspects of written language, such as recognizing meaningful words and trying to write their own names.
 Also pre-number activities with sorting, counting and matching activities are forming the foundation for the future mathematical work.
 They are developing basic Maths concepts and problem solving skills.
 They are more able to concentrate and remember as well as recognize objects by shape, colour or size.